FlaskSimpleAuth Tutorial

 FSA_TOKEN_TYPE = "jwt" # default is "fsa"

-The authentication configuration can be simplified to the same effect by setting it to password, which stands for both basic and param, and the fact that token is added implicitely when the configuration is a scalar:
+The authentication configuration can be simplified to the same effect by setting it to password, which stands for both basic and param, and the fact that token and none are added implicitely when the configuration is a scalar:

 # update "acme.conf"